pingcap/tispark/docs/design/2022-07-20-insert-support.md

 ## Detailed Design
 Here are the main steps:
 - Add new capability
-- Get write options
+- remove write options
 - Implement V2 interface using V1 code
 - Compatible with different Spark versions

 ### Add new capability
 Spark will check the capabilities of TiDBTable.
 If we don't add corresponding capability, Spark will throw an exception.

-### Get write options
+### Remove write options
 Different from writing using DataSource API, Spark SQL can't get required information like tidb address and username.
-Users need to indicate required information before writing data by `spark.conf.set(key, value)`.
+We use it to create a JDBC client to connect with TiDB, but we only need to use the JDBC client to update statics now.

-Then we can get it.
+So we are going to remove the options check before writing and useless JDBC client code.

 ### Implement V2 interface using V1 code
 Spark DataSource V2 is evolving and not suitable for TiSpark write model currently.